Accelerate your SSE journey. Join Netskope at RSA.

 Understand the context

-Generate rich and dynamic context around every connected IoT device by collecting device information across multiple dimensions—physical, logical, operational, and locational touch points.
+Generate rich and dynamic context around every connected device by collecting device information across multiple dimensions—physical, logical, operational, and locational touch points.
 With the right solution, this contextual information can be combined with machine learning algorithms to generate distinctive models and signatures for each device, allowing for accurate policy control and minimizing the organization’s exposure to potential device-level risks.

 Perform continuous risk assessment

-The risk posture of a connected IoT device is a factor of multiple attributes, including device type, usage, behavior, owner, location, time of the day, OS updates, and many more.
+The risk posture of a connected device is a factor of multiple attributes, including device type, usage, behavior, owner, location, time of the day, OS updates, and many more.
 Continuously monitor the connected devices for anomalies and unauthorized access, and enforce security policies that take into account the dynamic risk scores of devices based on their real-time behavior.

 Microsegment the networks

-Group similar devices within secure zones or software-defined perimeters for tighter visibility and governance over each activity in the IoT environment.
+Group similar devices within secure zones or software-defined perimeters for tighter visibility and governance over each activity in the coporate environment.
 Microsegmentation also completely isolates risky devices from the broader IT infrastructure, providing a stronger regulatory compliance posture and preventing lateral movement of threats to reduce the overall attack surface.

 Enforce policies at scale